mayurofficial/Breakout-Game-in-Canvas-JS/README.md

 <h2 id="overview"> :cloud: Overview</h2>

 <p align="justify">
-  In this project, the Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-I implemented general search algorithms such as depth-first, breadth-first, uniform cost, and A* search algorithms which are used to solve navigation problems in the Pacman world.
+  In this project, the ball (soldier) will try to destroy as many enemy tiles possible, by using his/her paddle.
+I implemented a collision detection mechanism which is used to solve navigation problems in the Breakout world.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)